Mastering in Logic Pro – The Art and Science – DXT3R

 If you are looking for professional vocal sounds, this collection of presets is for you.
 They’ve been designed for Logic Pro, and you can just apply them to your vocal tracks.

-Use these Hip-Hop and R&B sessions precisely mixed and mastered to get an ideal starting point for mixing your vocals and instrumentation.
+Use these Hip-Hop and R&B sessions precisely mixed and mastered with stock plugins to get an ideal starting point for mixing your vocals and instrumentation.

 These DAW templates were designed for Logic Pro for maximum efficiency.